quangvu0702/Solr-Challenge/README.md

 - Practice config: apply what we have learn in the book.
   * Basic:
     - [Solr 101](https://cognitiveclass.ai/courses/introduction-to-solr)
+      - Try to use the intructions in [this tutorial](http://lucene.apache.org/solr/guide/7_7/solr-tutorial.html) to solve the hands-on lab.
+You have read what you need to know to do the hands-on exercises.
+Just do it.
     - [xxx](https://www.slideshare.net/arafalov/rebuilding-solr-6-examples-layer-by-layer-lucenesolrrevolution-2016)
     - [aaa](https://dmidma.wordpress.com/2017/03/31/apache-solr-intro-to-examples/)
     - [xx](https://subscription.packtpub.com/book/big_data_and_business_intelligence/9781782164845/1/ch01lvl1sec08/creating-your-first-collection--28simple-29)